MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/ios.md

 ### Should the crash be processed?

 Implement the `crashes:shouldProcessErrorReport:`-method in the class that adopts the `MSCrashesDelegate`-protocol if you'd like to decide if a particular crash needs to be processed or not.
-For example, there could be a system level crash that you'd want to ignore and that you don't want to send to Mobile Center.
+For example, there could be a system level crash that you'd want to ignore and that you don't want to send to App Center.

 ```objc
 - (BOOL)crashes:(MSCrashes *)crashes shouldProcessErrorReport:(MSErrorReport *)errorReport {